VladimirMarkelov/haku/README.md

 ### Similar projects

-`Haku` was inspired by two great projects: [GNU make](https://www.gnu.org/software/make/) and [just](https://github.com/casey/just).
+`Haku` is heavily inspired by two great projects: [GNU make](https://www.gnu.org/software/make/) and [just](https://github.com/casey/just).
 They do their job well but some things still are a bit inconvenient to me.
 What made me to implement my own command runner:

-- both utilities above are picky about whitespace and indentation.
+- both utilities above are picky about whitespaces and indentation.
 And `make` sometimes have puzzling requirements
 - it is not easy to create cross-platform makefiles. `just` provides a way but it is a limited one
 - a set of built-in functions to manipulate file path: replace extension, add, create name with current time etc